eltrompetero/maxent_fim/README.md

 Computation for even modestly sized systems is expensive and best done on a large computing cluster.
 Cached results from computations are plotted in the accompanying Jupyter notebook.

+Given the number of calculations done, the code includes a wrapper defined in `organizer.py` to set of cache directories that are assumed to exist.
+These should be located in the relative directory `./cache/c_elegans`.